Throughout his younger years, Mike Kerslake was fascinated by tech, and though he strayed from it again and again, he always came back.

-He spent his first two years in college as a Computer Science major, absorbing the foundations of coding, before switching to a Photography/Videography major—though he continued to self-study coding while finishing his BFA.
+He spent his first two years in college as a computer science major, absorbing the foundations of coding, before switching to a photography/videography major—though he continued to self-study coding while finishing his BFA.

-Eventually, he decided he wanted to become a full stack developer.
-Now a graduate of Fullstack Academy’s Flex Immersive Program, Mike is Senior MVT Developer on the Optimization Team at Isobar, where he contributes to projects on a bigger scale than ever before.
+Eventually, he decided he wanted to become a fullstack developer.
+Now a graduate of Fullstack Academy’s Flex Immersive Program, Mike is a Senior MVT Developer on the Optimization Team at Isobar, where he contributes to projects on a bigger scale than ever before.

 Though he had to sacrifice a lot of his free time to make it through the Flex program, Mike says he would do it all over again in a heartbeat.
 Here’s his story.

 Just Can’t Quit You, Coding

 As a kid, Mike worked with HTML, CSS, and PHP and even created his own websites—through trial-and-error, of course, as there were no coding bootcamps around then and hardly any resources available, period, for a burgeoning programmer.

 This interest only intensified as he grew older, and after college, he began working for a marketing company developing front-end experiences and landing pages.

 This taste of the professional software development world left him hungry for more—more knowledge, more skills, and more chances to create complete user experiences.